JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 Calculating Kurtosis

-	The calculated value of Kurtosis is 6.5 that signifies that the majority of the values are concentrated around the mean.
-	High Kurtosis values mean that the distribution is too peak to be considered normal the curve is taller and skinier than a             normal distribution.
+	Kurtosis measures the taildness of the distribution kurtosises outside the range  of -3.0 to 3.0 do not satisfy the assumption 		of normality.The calculated value of Kurtosis is 6.5 that signifies that the majority of the values are concentrated around the          mean.This high value means that the distribution is too peak to be considered normal the curve is taller and skinier than a        	 normal distribution.

 	```
 	kurtosis(TrainingSet$SalePrice)
 	[1] 6.5